ugnius-s/GladiatusAutomation/README.md

 ## How to get it running? ##

-As we are using python, additional setup is required such as python programming language, selenium framework and browser drivers.
+As we are using python, additional setup is required such as python itself, selenium framework and browser drivers.

 First of all you should install latest version of python from https://www.python.org/downloads/.
 Make sure to install pip and include installation directory to PATH environment variable so you could use py/python and pip commands from terminal.

-Next step would be to download browser drivers, currently only **Google Chrome** was tested.
+Next step would be to download browser drivers, currently only **Google Chrome** is tested to work.
 Select the latest version from https://sites.google.com/a/chromium.org/chromedriver/downloads and put downloaded executable to any folder which is mentioned in PATH environment variable.
 For Windows users I would suggest to place it into Python installation directory.
+As for linux, good old /bin or /usr/bin directories are fine.

 Lastly you should create a directory, run 'pip install selenium' and clone repo.
 That's it.